This post originally appeared on Thought Catalog

 7 Not Being Grateful

-Practicing gratitude is a silver bullet for turning a bad day upside down on its head.
+Simply writing down 3 things you’re grateful for can be a silver bullet for turning a bad day upside down on its head.

 Please, let me know what unhelpful habits you’re trying to break in the comments below.